rodolphebarbanneau/python-docstring-highlighter/README.md

 ## Release Notes

+### 0.2.3

+- Updated base heading pattern end token to match end of line
+- Updated base default placeholder style for interpreted text expression to `string.regexp`
+- Updated `google` and `numpy` variable pattern to accept a leading hyphen and a first uppercase character

 ### 0.2.2

 - Updated VSCode minimum required version to `1.65.2`

 ### 0.2.1

-- Updated syntax highlighting for variables in Google, NumPy, and Sphinx syntaxes
+- Updated syntax highlighting for variables in `google`, `numpy`, and `sphinx` syntaxes

 ### 0.2.0

 - Added documentation
 - Added raw docstring scope support
 - Renamed extension specific scopes to have a more consistent naming convention
-- Updated `google`, `numpy`, and `sphinx` variable token regex
+- Updated `google`, `numpy`, and `sphinx` variable regex pattern
 - Updated tests

 ### 0.1.0